 - New World leveling build: best weapons, armor, attributes

 - New World leveling activities: best XP farming methods

-Every warrior needs the right armor and attributes, but that will only get you so far in New World.
+Every warrior needs the best New World gear.
+This includes the right armor and attributes, but that will only get you so far.
 Your Aeternum champion will need raw firepower on their side if they want to dominate the competition.